Top 10 African Countries with the Best Education Systems

 9. Egypt

-Furthermore, Egypt ranks 99th position on the global education system.
-It is the 9th best in Africa with 52.8 points, slightly ahead of Namibia.
+Furthermore, Egypt ranks 99th position on the global education system, and 9th best in Africa with 52.8 points, slightly ahead of Namibia.
 It ranks 70th on global Digital skills among the population.
 Compulsory education lasts 12 years from age 6 to age 17 and the literacy rate is at 71% as of 2017, according to UNESCO.

 8. Cape Verde